intel-lab-lkp/linux/Documentation/filesystems/overlayfs.rst

 When the "metacopy" feature is enabled, overlayfs will only copy up metadata (as opposed to whole file), when a metadata specific operation like chown/chmod is performed.
-Full file will be copied up later when file is opened for WRITE operation.
+When file metadata are modified the corresponding empty file (with the same name as the modified one) appears in the upper layer, however such a file contains no allocated data (a sparse file); doing du "$UPPER_LAYER/$FILENAME" should yield zero.
+Such an upper-layer file is marked with "trusted.overlayfs.metacopy" xattr which indicates that this file contains no data and copy-up should be performed before the corresponding file in the overlayfs directory is opened for write.

 In other words, this is delayed data copy up operation and data is copied up when there is a need to actually modify data.